wbudgaga/Bibliography/README.md

 - Last name of first author.
 If multiple entries are present, generate them in any order.
 - Name of the journal.
 If multiple entries are present, then use the order of the paper titles.
 If even that is the same(!), choose any order after that.
 - Date of publication, takes into account only Year and Month.

+Thus, there are three properties, each related to one of the three sort criteria listed above.
+If one property is true, the others must be false.
+One property must be true.
+The user sets the properties.
+For the output, the entire entry is printed on the GUI.